meirisoda/school_fall2023/NTRN201/My Notes/Module 10 - Vitamins and Minerals.md

 	**Wernicke's**: acute confusion, changes in vision, ataxia **Korsakoff's**: amnesia, psychosis
 #### Riboflavin
-Involved in energy metabolism, B-vitamin metabolism (converts niacin from tryptophan, activates the b6 coenzyme and folate metablilsm)
+Involved in energy metabolism, B-vitamin metabolism (converts niacin from tryptophan, activates the b6 coenzyme and folate metablilsm), also is an antioxidant.

 #### Niacin
 #### Pantothenic acid
 #### Biotin